tbensky/PrologScheduling/README.md

  # Thinking it through

  Here's where the Stackoverflow questions on Prolog alluded to above tend to break down: Given the data above, doesn't Prolog somehow just know what to do?
 No it does not.
-At minimum some "cost" function needs to be specified so any algorithm knows how it's doing (see Lex/Norvig interview).
-How would Prolog know your cost function for your hard problem?
+At minimum some "cost" function needs to be specified so any algorithm knows how it's doing (see [Lex/Norvig interview](https://www.youtube.com/watch?v=_VPxEcT_Adc).
+In fact cost functions may even become more of the thrust of AI research.
+Think: How would Prolog know a cost function for your hard problem?
 Let's think it through.

 Given the data, what would we envision of a successful scheduling algorithm?
 Here are some key goals: